kbiakov/CodeView-Android/README.md

 ```

 Please firstly set adapter or use codeView.codeContent().
-And finally you must call highlight() to process highlighting once.
+And finally you must call highlight() to process highlighting.

 ## Customizing